 The transfer of a house or land to the trust will also require further legal documents to register the change of ownership; it may also be necessary to prepare and register new mortgage documents.
-If a sale and gifting programme is needed (see page 18) this will require a number of different documents.
+If a sale and gifting programme is needed (see page 20), this will require a number of different documents.

-Your Will
+Your will

-Your new Will should include provisions about:
+Your new will should include provisions about:

-- > Specific gifts or items to be left to named people - > Other household and personal items - Your other remaining assets, usually given to your trust - > The debt owed to you by your trust, if any, which would normally be forgiven - Transfers of your powers to appoint and remove trustees under the trust deed - Appointment of guardians if you have young children, and - > Any instructions regarding organ donation, funeral arrangements, cremation or burial.
+- Specific gifts or items to be left to named people - Other household and personal items - Your other remaining assets, usually given to your trust - The debt owed to you by your trust, if any, which would normally be forgiven - Transfers of your powers to appoint and remove trustees under the trust deed - Appointment of guardians if you have young children, and - Any instructions regarding organ donation, funeral arrangements, cremation or burial.

-Letter of Wishes
+Letter of wishes

-It's also a good idea to sign a Letter of Wishes when the trust is established.
+It's also a good idea to sign a letter of wishes when the trust is established.
 This sets out in detail your actual intentions for the trust and, in particular, it covers things such as:

-- > How trustees should deal with the trust assets - > When and how you think the beneficiaries should receive distributions, and - > How the trust will operate after your death.
+- How trustees should deal with the trust assets. - When and how you think the beneficiaries should receive distributions, and - How the trust will operate after your death.

-A Letter of Wishes provides useful guidance for the trustees who will operate the trust after your death.
-However, it's not binding on the trustees.
-The letter can be updated at any time by you as settlor.
+A letter of wishes provides useful guidance for the trustees who will operate the trust after your death.
+It is not, however, binding on the trustees.
+The letter can be updated at any time by you, as settlor.